Bel-94/Elevator-Pitch/README.md

-<h1>News~Star</h1>
+<h1>Pitch~Pod</h1>

 <h2>By Belinda Ntinyari<h2>

-<p>This is a web app which a user can use to catch-up with any news across the globe.</p>
+<p>This is a web app where users can access any kind of pitch as well as add their own pitch.</p>

 <h3>Description </h3>
-<p>This is an application that contains sources of news from across the globe.
-A user can use use to be keep up and get updated on any type of news.</p>
+<p>This is an application that contains popular pitches across different fields.
+Users can add their own pitches, comment, upvote and downvote the quotes.</p>

 <h3>Requirements for Installation</h3>
 <ul>